Then Half the Clothes is the right place for you!

 I meet them constantly.
 At university, I wrote my senior thesis on exactly this phenomenon: the other equipment operators at the coal mine where I worked regularly admonished me not to end up like they did – working a job I don’t love for decades.

 If you’re happy with your life, GREAT.
 Hell yeah!
 Go you!

 But if you’re craving change, maybe it’s time to push back against your fears.

 For now, if travel is the method you’re dreaming of using to break your own mold, start here.
 For those with the desire and the courage, vulnerable, engaged travel is an excellent path to transformation.
 Why?
 It isolates you from the years of learned cues and habits that constantly undermine our attempts to change.
 Or as Priya Parker put it in her awesome book, “Friends and family know who you have been, and they often make it harder to try out who you might become.
 Strangers, unconnected to our pasts, and in most cases, to our futures, are easier to experiment around.
 They create a temporary freedom to pilot-test what we might become, however untethered that identity is to what we have been.”

 Can’t or don’t want to travel?
 Rest easy knowing an at-home journey can produce the same awesomeness!

 Why You Matter to Me

-Your personal growth and perspective shifts not only improve your life, but the lives of all those you touch.
+Your personal growth not only improves your life, but the lives of all those you touch.
 That domino effect makes the world a better place.
-And I’m ridiculously altruistic.
-(Or maybe just ridiculous!)

-I’m confident that once you have the life you want – catalyzed by transformative travel or just the resources here – you’ll discover real community.
+I’m confident that once you have the life you want — catalyzed by transformative travel or just resources like these — you’ll discover real community.
 With plenty of time and emotional energy left over to give to others, you’ll become part of a network of people who are also giving back to you.